-- Students with Individual Education Plans (IEP) that indicate they are working below the Grade 8 level in core subject areas. - Typically, students recommended for this program are thought to need the support of a secondary school program that will modify the depth, breadth and pace of the applied curriculum in order for them to meet with success.
+- Students with Individual Education Plans (IEP) that indicate they are working below the Grade 8 level in core subject areas. - Typically, students recommended for this program are thought to need the support of a secondary school program that will modify the depth, breadth and pace of the De-streamed, or Applied, curriculum in order for them to meet with success.
 Some students need one year in the locally developed program, and are then able to succeed in the applied program.